cybozu-go/cke/DEVELOP.md

 Each CKE release corresponds to a Kubernetes version.
 For example, CKE 1.13.8 corresponds to Kubernetes 1.13.4.

+We should keep a maintenance branch for old (e.g. 1.13) Kubernetes:

-When the `master` branch of CKE is updated for a new Kubernetes minor version (e.g. 1.14), we should keep a maintenance branch for old (e.g. 1.13) Kubernetes.
+- When the `master` branch of CKE is updated for a new Kubernetes minor version (e.g. 1.14) except for RC version.
+- When we backport some changes to old versions.

 Run following commands to create such a branch: